Thursday, May 2nd, 2019 is Yom HaShoah - Holocaust Remembrance Day in Israel. When is the siren and how is the day commemorated?

-The official name of this day is Yom HaZikaron laShoah ve-laG'vurah (יום הזיכרון לשואה ולגבורה; "Holocaust and Heroism Remembrance Day"), commonly referred to in Israel and abroad as Yom HaShoah (יום השואה) or simply Holocaust Remembrance Day.
+The official name of Holocaust Memorial Day is Yom HaZikaron laShoah ve-laG'vurah (יום הזיכרון לשואה ולגבורה; "Holocaust and Heroism Remembrance Day"), commonly referred to in Israel and abroad as Yom HaShoah (יום השואה) or simply Holocaust Remembrance Day.

 In Israel Yom HaShoah is commemorated on the 27th day of the Hebrew month of Nisan usually in April or May in the Gregorian calendar.
 If the 27th of Nisan is adjacent to Shabbat the date is changed by one day.
 The International Holocaust Remembrance Day, is commemorated on 27th of January.

 In Israel, on the eve of Yom HaShoah, at 8pm an official memorial ceremony takes place at the Yad Vashem in Jerusalem in the presence of the Prime Minister and President of Israel.
 Each year 6 Holocaust survivors are called upon to light a memorial candle in honor of the 6 million Jews who perished in the Holocaust.
-It is usual for the Speaker of the Knesset to address the nation (currently Yuli Edelstein).
-Kaddish (Mourner's Prayer for the Departed) is recited as well as a touching prayer called El Malei Rachamim (G-d Full of Mercy) - see the video below.
+It is usual for the Speaker of the Knesset to address the nation.
+Kaddish (Mourner's Prayer for the Departed) is recited as well as a touching prayer called El Malei Rachamim (G-d Full of Mercy) - see the video we've shared.
 The ceremony comes to a close with the singing of the Israeli national anthem - Hatikvah.